Mike McDermott (athlete): Swimming, water polo career

 A swimming Champion in breaststroke by 17, McDermott first officially broke the world record for the 100-yard breaststroke on October 12, 1910, with a time of 1:11.6 which was registered by the National AAU committee.
 He had formerly broken the American record the prior year with a 1:16.8.
 By 1913, he swam for the Illinois Athletic Club, where for a significant portion of his swimming and water polo career he was coached by the IAC's swimming and water polo coach William Bachrach.
 Bachrach was an accomplished coach of Olympic swimmers and Water Polo teams, and was admitted to Halls of Fame in both swimming and Water Polo.

 From 1910-1918, McDermott was a US indoor 200-yard breaststroke champion for nine successive years, a streak which is considered one of the longest for swimmers who won national championships.
 A member of an exceptional number of championship teams in swimming and water polo, he placed first in 32 national championships in the two sports.
 An outstanding distance swimmer as well, he placed first in the National American Athletic Union 10-mile swim in 1911, 1913, 1916, and 1917.
-He made major contributions as a player on the Illinois Athletic Club's water polo team when they were National Champions for four successive years in 1914, 1915, 1916, and 1917, competing in water polo tournaments with the IAC between 1912-1924.
+Competing in water polo tournaments with the IAC between 1912-1924, he made major contributions as a player on the Illinois Athletic Club's water polo team leading them to National Championship in the four successive of 1914, 1915, 1916, and 1917.